 Although digital marketing is more about marketing techniques and strategies, there is a high demand for designers in this field.
 There are wide ranges of digital marketing jobs out there for creative people, such as video/audio producer, social media manager, graphic designer, ad planner and other.

-Digital Marketing comprises more roles and skills than we know, moreover, it is flexible, interesting and versatile in nature making the job role exciting and fascinating.
+Digital Marketing comprises more roles and skills than we know, moreover, it is flexible, interesting and versatile making the job role exciting and fascinating.

-Today businesses are all about reputation and branding.
+Today, businesses are all about reputation and branding.
 People that can think creatively to build and maintain a brand’s image can get into public relations.
-PR professionals develop and manage activities pertaining to corporate communications.
+PR professionals develop and manage activities in corporate communications.

-PR experts have great written and oral communication skills as their job relate to developing and maintaining relationships with media and influencers.
+PR experts have great written and oral communication skills as their job relates to developing and maintaining relationships with media and influencers.

 Art directors are required in almost all entertainment and media industries.
 They work for advertising, PR, newspaper, media, film, theatre, design firm and others.